Decoding data with GA4: an analyst’s approach.

 Key Events

 Once your events are set up, you can mark the most valuable actions as “key events”.
-These are typically the metrics that are of greatest interest to marketing teams and boards, such as purchases, sign-ups, registrations or lead submissions.
+These are typically the metrics of greatest interest to marketing teams and boards, such as purchases, sign-ups, registrations or lead submissions.

 By setting up events in GA4, you can gain valuable insights into how users engage with your website or app, identify areas for improvement, and measure the effectiveness of your marketing efforts.
 Additionally, events serve as valuable data points for building audience segments, creating custom reports, and optimizing your digital marketing strategies.